JameelKaisar/Snake-Game/README.md

         return get_char
 ```

 Handling keystrokes does not come out of the box with Python.
 There are different modules for getting keystrokes depending on the OS.
 This function will handle keystrokes on all major operating systems.
-However this function may behave unexpectedly in some situations.
+However, this function may behave unexpectedly in some situations.
 This function imports **msvcrt** on Windows and **sys**, **termios** and **tty** on POSIX systems.
 This function will throw an *ImportError* if required modules are not found (*ModuleNotFoundError*).
 * For Windows, you can simply use "*from msvcrt import getch*"

 ## Defining Function to Print Game Screen